-How to cook beer can chicken in oven on a sheet pan is here.
-Baked whole chicken roasted on top of a beer can to a golden brown perfectly.
-A cheap protein packed family friendly meal everyone will love whether they are dark meat or breast fans.
+This is how to cook beer can chicken in the oven.
+Baked whole chicken at 350 roasted on top of a beer can to golden brown is a cheap protein packed family friendly meal everyone will love for dinner.

-Beer can roasted chicken is easy to do for dinner.
+Beer can chicken isn’t just for the grill anymore.
 Using a can of Bud Light or dark larger like Guiness gives your bird a ton of flavor steaming the inside of the cavity to juicy and fork tender.
-Add a dry spice rub for added wow. (affiliate links present)
+Add a dry spice rub for added wow.

 I mean this is kinda’ like a Stuffed Whole Chicken in a sense except that you aren’t adding veggies or stuffing into the cavity, rather steaming with your favorite lager.
 Sitting upright baked with crispy skin it comes out like rotisserie style except even better!